READ TIME: 11 Minutes

 Tax liability arises from avoidance or evasion.

-An insolvency procedure is underway for the company, or there is serious potential for insolvency to occur.
+An insolvency procedure is underway for the company, or there is serious potential for insolvency.

-The person either was responsible for the company/LLP’s conduct, enabled it or benefited from it.
+The person either was responsible for the conduct of the company/LLP, enabled it or benefited from it.

 There is a ‘serious possibility some or all that tax will not be paid.